NUKIB/misp/README.md

 ### Usage for testing

-Docker Compose file contains MISP, [MISP Modules](https://github.com/NUKIB/misp-modules), MariaDB and Redis, so everything you need to run MISP.
-Clone this repo and run:
+Docker Compose file contains MISP itself, [MISP Modules](https://github.com/NUKIB/misp-modules), MariaDB and Redis, so everything you need to run MISP.
+Just run:

+    curl --proto '=https' --tlsv1.3 -O https://raw.githubusercontent.com/NUKIB/misp/main/docker-compose.yml
     docker compose up -d

 Then you can access MISP in your browser by accessing `localhost:8080`.
-Default user after installation is `admin@admin.test` with password `admin`
+Default user after installation is `admin@admin.test` with password `admin`.

 ### Updating

-If new MISP is released, also new image is created.
-For updating MISP, just download new images and recreate them:
+When new MISP is released, also new container image is created.
+For updating MISP and MISP Modules, just download new images and recreate them:

     docker compose pull
     docker compose up -d